How to Request a Recommendation Letter for Work or Study in 2026

 Reviewed by Olivia B., HR Consultant

-I like this version because it stays professional without sounding cold, and it makes the employer's role in the request very clear.
+This version remains professional without sounding cold and makes the employer’s role in the request very clear.

 Request a Recommendation Letter From an Internship Supervisor

-Built for a shorter professional relationship, this sample helps the candidate rebuild context fast.
+Designed for a shorter professional relationship, this sample helps the candidate quickly reestablish context.
 It works well for internships, placements, and supervised project-based experience.

 Dear [Supervisor Name],